Essential Steps Before Moving Into Your New Home

 may not have some say in which company you work with.
 Although physical utility companies are usually timely about activation, the sooner you tell them about your move, the better it is for you.
 This is especially true if they are in the middle of moving season when they are working with many accounts.

-6. Familiarize Yourself with Circuit Breaker Box and Main
+6. Get Familiar with Circuit Breaker Box and Main Water Valve

 You must know how to turn off your main water valve in case of a plumbing emergency or just any sort of emergency.
 Simply search where the valve is – it could be inside or outside the house – and turn it on and off to test it.